kagemiku/KMosaic/README.md

 * OpenCV2

 # Usage
-1. Include ImageConverter.h in your code
+1. Include KMosaic.h in your code

 2. Prepare source cv::Mat and destination cv::Mat, and some information.
 For example, if you want to convert it to 100-px square and 100-blocks mosaicing image...